Low-Density Graph Codes for slow fading Relay Channels

 We focus on binary LDPC codes $\mathcal{C}[N,K]_2$ with block length $N$, dimension $K$, and coding rate $R_c = K/N$.
-The code $\mathcal{C}$ is defined by an $(N-K) \times N$ parity-check matrix $H$, or equivalently, by the corresponding Tanner graph \cite{biglieri2003cwc}, \cite{richardson2008mct}.
-It is assumed that $H$ has full rank $(N-K)$, and consequently $R_c = 1 - \frac{N-K}{N}$.
 Regular LDPC ensembles are characterized by the pair $(d_b, d_c)$, where $d_b$ is the maximum bitnode degree and $d_c$ is the maximum checknode degree.
 Irregularity is introduced through the standard polynomials $\lambda(x)$ and $\rho(x)$ \cite{richardson2001dca}:

-where $\lambda_i$ (resp. $\rho_i$) is the fraction of all edges in the Tanner graph, connected to a bitnode (resp. checknode) of degree $i$.
-Therefore, $\lambda(x)$ and $\rho(x)$ are sometimes denoted as left and right degree distributions from an edge perspective.
-In section \ref{sec: density evolution} the polynomials $\mathring{\lambda}(x)$ and $\mathring{\rho}(x)$, which are the left and right distributions from a node perspective, will also be adopted:
+where $\lambda(x)$ and $\rho(x)$ are the left and right degree distributions from an edge perspective.
+In Section \ref{sec: density evolution} the polynomials $\mathring{\lambda}(x)$ and $\mathring{\rho}(x)$, which are the left and right distributions from a node perspective, will also be adopted:

-where $\mathring{\lambda}_i$ (resp. $\mathring{\rho}_i$) is the fraction of all bit nodes (resp. check nodes) in the Tanner graph of degree $i$, hence $\mathring{\lambda}_i = \frac{\lambda_i/i}{\sum_j{\lambda_j/j}}$ and likewise with $\mathring{\rho}_i$.\\ In this paper, not all bit nodes and check nodes in the Tanner graph will be treated equally.
+In this paper, not all bit nodes and check nodes in the Tanner graph will be treated equally.
 To elucidate the different classes of bit nodes and check nodes, a compact representation of the Tanner graph, adopted from \cite{bou2007dp} and also known as protograph representation \cite{thorpe2003lcp}, will be used.